(Disclosure: Some of the links below may be affiliate links)

 Ideally, you should visit several houses, not only one.
 It is much better to have several houses on your radar and be able to compare them.
 Now, it is not always easy.
 Some houses stay on the market for less than a week.
 In these delays, you may not have that long.

 When you have found a property that you are interested in, you will need to make an offer.

-An offer is a letter with the amount you are prepared to pay for buying a house.
+An offer is a letter with the amount you are prepared to pay to buy a house.
 In some cases, you will have to write a motivation letter, but in many cases, you will simply have to write down the offer.
 Your offer can be higher or lower than the price asked, based on what you think is best.

 You can make offers for several properties at the same time.
 You are allowed to rescind an offer you made.
 If you go further down the process, it will become much more binding.
-But at this point, you still have some margin for changing your mind.
+But now, you still have some margin for changing your mind.
 And the seller can also change its mind.
-So even if the seller accepts your offer, he can still change his mind and stop selling the house or accept another offer.
+So even if the seller accepts your offer, he can change his mind and stop selling the house or accept another offer.

 So, at this point, you will have to contact your bank again.
-You do not have to decide on anything or sign anything at this point.
+You do not have to decide on anything or sign anything now.
 However, I would recommend that you already choose your bank at this time.
 It is better than if you have to change things later.